 Friendlies

 The teams that did not qualify for the cup or have been already eliminated have additional time in mid-week.
 They can join one of the friendly leagues (if such exist) or agree with another team to play a one-off friendly.
 The match can be played using the league system (without extra time and penalties) or using the cup system.
-If you want to invite a team for a friendly, go to their team page and click on "Match Invitation" where you will be able to invite the team and select what type of friendly you would like, but also where you would like to play it.
-Alternatively, if you go to your Office and click on "Friendlies", you will be able to publish a friendly advertisement or search for friendly advertisements from other teams.
+If you want to invite a team for a friendly, go to their team page and click on "Match Invitation" where you will be able to invite the team and select what type of friendly you would like, but also where and when you would like to play it.
+Alternatively, if you go to your Office and click on "Friendlies" (or go to Season and click on "Play friendly match"), you will be able to publish a friendly advertisement or search for friendly advertisements from other teams.

 Friendly leagues

 The founder is allowed to set up only one friendly league.
-The application for setting up a league can be found in a “Friendlies” file in the Reception.
+The application for setting up a league can be found on a "Friendlies" page (the same one as for arranging friendly matches).

 The founder determines the following: